-preferable for applicants to have experience with sport, drama and dance, arts and crafts and to have previous summer school experience.
-As the role involves taking groups of students on excursions
+It is preferable for applicants to have experience with sports, drama and dance, arts and crafts and to have previous summer school experience.
+As the role involves taking groups of students on

 · Aged 18+ and fluent in English.

 · Eligible to live and work in the UK (we cannot assist in any way with work permits or

 · Knowledge of the location for which you are applying

 · Previous experience of working with children or teenagers

 · Previous experience of working in a summer school

 · Flexible and able to work in a team